Donald Holmquest: Post-NASA career

 After completing his residency training, Holmquest assumed the role of chief of nuclear medicine at Ben Taub General Hospital, a primary public teaching hospital at Baylor.
 He was then recruited to California’s Eisenhower Medical Center to establish their Department of Nuclear Medicine.
 He was then named associate dean of medicine at Texas A&M University as it developed its new College of Medicine.

-Holmquest earned a JD degree cum laude from the University of Houston Law Center in 1988.
+Holmquest earned a J.D. degree cum laude from the University of Houston Law Center in 1988.
 While he continued to practice medicine and serve as adjunct professor of medicine at Baylor College of Medicine, Holmquist also worked as a lawyer, focused on matters related to the health care industry.
 After working as a senior partner at Wood, Lucksinger & Epstein, he established the firm of Holmquest & Associates.

 Holmquest resides in Menlo Park, California.